MicrosoftDocs/power-automate-docs/articles/minit/case-metrics-filter.md

 - **Edge metric:** Evaluation of the case when at least one or all edges meet the edge metric.

-In all types of metrics, you can select between standard default metrics found in Power Automate Process Mining and custom metrics created within the process context.
+In all types of metrics, you can select between standard default metrics found in the Power Automate Process Mining desktop app and custom metrics created within the process context.

 ## Select the case metric